 Contact Digi with inquiries or advice in choosing the right cellular router for your application needs.

-When it comes to cellular communications hardware, the first piece of equipment to address is the modem, which is basically a "dumb" device not intelligent and not programmable.
+When it comes to cellular communications hardware, the first piece of equipment to address is the modem, which is basically a "dumb" device – not intelligent and not programmable.
 The modem simply sends traffic from point A to point B, without any manipulation or data protection.
-Conversely, a router is a highly intelligent device.
-In fact, every Digi router actually contains a cellular modem, and some Digi routers even support multiple cellular carriers with dual SIMs.
+Conversely, a router or extender is a highly intelligent device.
+In fact, every Digi router actually contains a cellular modem, and most Digi routers even support multiple cellular carriers with dual SIMs.

 A quality router should also provide a robust firewall to handle packet-level traffic inspection, reconcile incoming traffic with outgoing requests, and support numerous types of tunnel options for data security, such as IPSec, GRE, L2TP, PPTP, or even open VPN.
 Many industrial-grade cellular routers contain an input/output or I/O option to handle simple operations for field devices, such as shutting down an overheating pump.